dpkirschner/find-me-a-job/docs/milestones/milestone_03.md

 Builds on Milestones 1–2
 - Reuse the FastAPI backend, LangGraph agent, and Next.js UI with streaming.
 - Keep SQLite persistence for agents/messages from Milestone 2.
-- Add: Playwright scrape tool, background jobs, and ChromaDB storage for scraped content.
+- Add: Crawl4AI scrape tool, background jobs, and ChromaDB storage for scraped content.

 Scope
-- Included: Python Playwright scraper tool, FastAPI BackgroundTasks, job status endpoints, ChromaDB persistence of scraped page text, basic UI to trigger a job and view results.
+- Included: Crawl4AI web scraper (LLM-optimized), FastAPI BackgroundTasks, job status endpoints, ChromaDB persistence of scraped page text, basic UI to trigger a job and view results.
 - Excluded: Full retrieval/QA tool, multi-step orchestration, Celery/Redis, advanced error handling.

 Acceptance Criteria (Definition of Done)
-- From the UI, you can request: “Research this page: <URL>” (or use a small form) and it starts a background scrape job.
+- From the UI, you can request: "Research this page: <URL>" (or use a small form) and it starts a background scrape job.
 - The chat remains responsive while the job runs.
-- After completion, the page text is stored in ChromaDB (persisted locally) and visible in a simple “Research Notes” list for the agent.
+- After completion, the page content is processed by Crawl4AI into clean markdown, stored in ChromaDB (persisted locally) and visible in a simple "Research Notes" list for the agent.
 - A job status endpoint returns pending/running/success/failure.

-Dependencies and Setup [30–45m]
+Dependencies and Setup [20–30m]
-- Update `requirements.txt` (append):
+- Update `pyproject.toml` dependencies:
-  - `playwright`
+  - `crawl4ai` (replaces playwright + beautifulsoup4)
   - `chromadb`
   - `sentence-transformers` (enables embeddings for Chroma)
-  - `beautifulsoup4` (optional: cleaner HTML-to-text)
+- Install new deps: `pip install -e .`
-- Install new deps: `pip install -r requirements.txt`
+- Setup Crawl4AI: `crawl4ai-setup` (installs browser dependencies)
-- Install Playwright browsers: `python -m playwright install chromium`
+- Verify installation: `crawl4ai-doctor`
 - Create local directories (if missing): `memory/`, `memory/chroma/`, `sql/`

 Database Migration [~30m]